lauritzh/gluu4/docs-casa-prod/docs/source/user-guide.md

 Once it's added, the new mobile number will appear in a list on the same page.
 Click the pencil to edit the mobile number's nickname or the trashcan to delete the mobile number.

-### Registered e-mails

-If the administrator has enabled the e-mail 2FA plugin, you can associate one or more e-mails to your account.
-Navigate to `2FA credentials` > `Email 2FA`.
-From there you can add or remove e-mails.
-At authentication time, if you choose to login using the e-mail option, a one-time passcode will be delivered to your inbox which you will  have to enter in order to get access to Casa.

 ## Password Reset